-How to Futureproof your career in Supply Chain
+How to future proof your career in supply chain

-- At what stage is the organisation with their short- and long-term objectives.
+- At what stage is the organisation with their short and long-term objectives.
 Are they mid-way through an implementation, or at the beginning and require complete design?

 - Does the business have a burning platform for change?
 Is there a requirement for it to move quickly, or is there limited scope to roll out initiatives?

 It’s important to develop professionally, study formally and attend regular courses (either short course or up to MBA level) and stay up to date with industry trends, technology and leadership approaches.
-I attend regular Supply Chain and Logistics Association of Australia events, as they host regular monthly get togethers and I have found them to provide excellent insights into best practice and an opportunity to build my network.
+I attend regular Supply Chain and Logistics Association of Australia events, as they host regular monthly meetings and I have found them to provide excellent insights into best practice and an opportunity to build my network.

 Today, leaders need to communicate their influence on innovation and strategy and highlight outcomes that are left behind as their legacy.
 The ‘shopping list’ of results and measurable outcomes will compliment this legacy, as it demonstrates the ability to both design and execute.
 A strong focus on commercial outcomes, cost savings and reduction in time to deliver are all key metrics that should be highlighted and explained in detail.